cockroachdb/docs/v21.1/cancel-job.md

 ## Limitations

-When an enterprise [`RESTORE`](restore.html) is canceled, partially restored data is properly cleaned up.
+- When an enterprise [`RESTORE`](restore.html) is canceled, partially restored data is properly cleaned up.
 This can have a minor, temporary impact on cluster performance.
+- You can only cancel [`ALTER TYPE`](alter-type.html) [schema change jobs](online-schema-changes.html) that drop values.
+All other `ALTER TYPE` schema change jobs are non-cancellable.

 ## Required privileges